-Carmen Electra Sizzles In Leather Pants Sprawled On Top Of Mechanical Bull, Legs In The Air
+Carmen Electra Sizzles In Leather Pants While Sprawled On Top Of Mechanical Bull, Legs In The Air

 Just a few days ago, the babe shared a short video of herself in a plunging black outfit that exposed plenty of cleavage.
 She donned a cowboy hat and form-fitting outfit in the look, and had her Instagram followers drooling.

-It seems that Carmen is really feeling herself in the black outfit, because she shared another short video of her adventures in the look — and it was even sexier than her previous video.
+It seems that Carmen is really feeling herself in the black outfit, because she shared another short video of her adventures in the look, and it was even sexier than her previous video.
 In the short Instagram post, Electra was sprawled across the back of a mechanical bull.

 She rocked skintight leather pants that flaunted her toned legs, and black heeled boots.
 One boot was planted on the bull, next to the blow-up horns, and the other kicked straight up into the air.
-Carmen had her head tossed back, blonde hair tumbling down the bull’s rear, and her chest was thrust up into the air to emphasize all her assets.
+Carmen had her head tossed back, blond hair tumbling down the bull’s rear, and her chest was thrust up into the air to emphasize all her assets.

-Her followers filled the comments section with flirtatious comments as they drooled over the blonde bombshell.
+Her followers filled the comments section with flirtatious comments, as they drooled over the blond bombshell.

 “Now I wanna be that mechanical bull,” one fan said.